 S.2.2.2.
 Power Interruption. - A power interruption shall not cause an indicating or recording element to display or record any values outside the applicable tolerance limits.
-[Nonretroactive as of January 1, 2003]

 S.2.3.
 Level Indicating Means. - Analyzers shall be equipped with a level indicator and leveling adjustments if its performance is changed by an amount greater than the tolerance requirement when the instrument is moved from a level position into a position that is out of level in any upright direction by up to 5% (approximately three degrees).
 The level-indicating means shall be readable without removing any instrument parts requiring a tool.